webOSArchive/webos-docs/docs/browsers.md

 doesn't know exactly what to look, and this is to help you.

 You will need, as prerequisite, to have installed on your device one package from the alpha feeds : dbus.
-While you can enable the alpha and beta feeds on preware, this wants to be a more quicker and simpler way.. so
+While you can enable the alpha and beta feeds on Preware, this wants to be a more quicker and simpler way.. so

 <a href="http://ipkg.preware.net/alpha/apps/armv7/" target="_blank">http://ipkg.preware.net/alpha/apps/armv7/</a>  is the alpha feed for webos 2.x and 3.0.x